API Documentation

 class traval.plots.ComparisonPlots(cp)[source]

-Mix-in class for plots for comparing timeseries.
+Mix-in class for plots for comparing time series.

 plot_relative_comparison(mark_unique=True, mark_different=True, mark_identical=True, mark_introduced=False, ax=None)[source]

-Plot comparison between two timeseries relative to base timeseries.
+Plot comparison between two time series relative to base time series.

 • mark_unique (bool, optional) – mark unique observations with colored X’s, by default True